 - Stick to the obvious main trail to avoid trampling vegetation.

 - Do not approach the bighorn sheep and watch them from a safe distance.

 - Leave no trace by carrying out all your garbage.

-What to Bring: Wear suitable hiking shoes/boots with a sturdy sole.
-Hiking poles are nice to have but not mandatory unless you have bad knees.
+Gear and What to Bring: Wear suitable hiking shoes/boots with a sturdy sole.
+Hiking poles are nice to have but not necessary unless you have bad knees.